karlgrieshop/Bioinformatics_Onboarding/README.md

 2. Clone that copy to your local machine using the terminal command `git clone` and the HTTPS link for the repo.
 **Tip**
 - If you don't know what "repo", "fork" and "clone" mean, ask Copilot.
+- If you want your forked copy to be private, change that in the settings of your forked repo.
 - Think about where you want to clone the repo to on your local machine.
   - Design the directory names and orgnisation logically
   - Navigate to that directory before running your `git clone` line.